 - Vehicle miles

-Along with the ELD rule, it provides clear recourse for drivers who believe they have been harassed.
-It keeps neat and tidy records of their driving history so that they can defend themselves and their actions if necessary.
+Along with the ELD rule, these devices provide a clear recourse for drivers who believe they have been harassed.
+They keeps neat and tidy records of their driving history so that they can defend themselves and their actions if necessary.

 Why Switch to a Better HOS App?

 When it comes down to it, it may be time for your trucking company to find a new service provider for your ELD app.
 Here are a few red flags that you should watch out for with your current provider.

 Lack of Support